Gauge invariant approach to nonmetricity theories and the second clock effect: Weyl gauge symmetry

 \subsection{WGS and STTs}

-Due to the claimed equivalence between GR and symmetric teleparallel theory of gravity \cite{beltran-univ-2019}, it may be argued that WGS must not be a symmetry of STTs.
+Due to the claimed equivalence between GR and symmetric teleparallel equivalent of general relativity (STEGR) \cite{beltran-univ-2019}, which is the simplest of the STTs, it may be argued that WGS must not be a symmetry of STTs.
 In this regard let us point out that, on the one hand, the mentioned equivalence is based on equation:

 \bea &&\hat R^\alpha_{\;\;\sigma\mu\nu}=\hat\nabla_\nu L^\alpha_{\;\;\mu\sigma}-\hat\nabla_\mu L^\alpha_{\;\;\nu\sigma}\nonumber\\ &&\;\;\;\;\;\;\;\;\;\;\;\;\;\;+L^\alpha_{\;\;\nu\lambda}L^\lambda_{\;\;\mu\sigma}-L^\alpha_{\;\;\mu\lambda}L^\lambda_{\;\;\nu\sigma}, \eea which follows from \eqref{gen-curv-t-1} under the teleparallel requirement $R^\alpha_{\;\;\sigma\mu\nu}=0$.
 From \eqref{gen-curv-t-0} it follows that,